snomsionius/ToneTinker/README.md

 4. If you know python, you can review the code too.
 I will add it to the repository once I reformatted and commented it.

-ToneTinker is an easy to use program that helps you install and manage all of you your ReShade installations and packages via one unified UI.
-For more information, please head over to the wiki here: https://github.com/snomsionius/ToneTinker/wiki